-Provision NFU MUTUAL Explanation 2020 Year E Technical P £1,956m Claims Provision Claims Provision Gross Claims +£236m An increase in the gross UK GAAP best estimate in 2021.
-Driven by claims inflation and exposure growth, as well as increases in motor frequency as Covid-19 restrictions have been relaxed, settlement delays in large injury claims, and storm events during Q4 2021.
-Claims Provision -£16m An increase in the reinsurance UK GAAP best estimate since year end 2021 (which acts to decrease technical provisions).

-Reinsuranc e claims Claims Provision Expenses +£8m Driven by an increase in the claims handling reserve, as per UK GAAP.
-Premium Provision Premiums Income -£50m Future premium income has increased due to premium growth (which acts to decrease technical provisions).
-Premium Provision Premium Provision Expenses +£10m Updated in line with the 2022 business plan expenses.
-Premium Provision Future Claims Provision Future +£71m Updated to reflect the latest loss ratios from the 2022 business plan forecasts, which allow for ongoing Covid-19 impacts and rising inflation, as well as updated unearned exposure and typical seasonality in loss ratios.
-Change in I Discounting - -£30m There has been an increase in the yield curve over 2021 causing a decrease in liabilities.
-(Note this excludes the impact on PPO claims already included under UK GAAP and the Risk Margin which is included below).
-Risk Margin (unaudited) -£4 -£47m Reflecting updated Internal Model output and updated yield curve, which has increased since last year end.
-Other Other -£2m Various small changes 2021 Year H Technical I £2,137m
+Provision NFU MUTUAL Explanation 2022 Year End Technical Provision £2,101m Claims Provision Gross Claims +£300m An increase in the gross UK GAAP best estimate in 2023.
+Driven by higher-than-expected inflation as well as storm events in Q4 2023.
+Claims Provision Claims Provision Reinsuranc e claims -£22m An increase in the reinsurance UK GAAP best estimate since year end 2022, which acts to decrease technical provisions.
+Claims Provision Expenses +£5m Driven by an increase in the claims handling reserve, as per UK GAAP.
+Premium Provision Premium Income -£120m Future premium income has increased due to premium growth, which acts to decrease technical provisions.
+Premium Provision Expenses +£23m Updated in line with the 2024 business plan expenses.
+Premium Provision Premium Provision Future Reinsuranc e Premiums +£5m Updated to reflect the RI programme purchased for 2024.
+Premium Provision Future Claims +£51m Updated to reflect the latest loss ratios from the 2024 business plan forecasts, which allow for the inflationary environment, as well as updated unearned exposure and typical seasonality in loss ratios.
+Change in Impact of Discounting -£lm Reflecting changes in the yield curve over the ye (Note this excludes the impact on the Risk Marg which is included below).
+Risk Margin (unaudited) -£80m Reflecting updated Internal Model output and yield curve.
+Driven by the reduction in the cost of capita charge from 6% to 4%, as per regulations.
+Other +£2m Various small changes 2023 Year End Technical Provision £2,264m

-Avon Insurance:
+Avon Insurance plc:

 Provision Amount Explanation

-2020 Year End Technical Provision £4.0m
+2022 Year End Technical Provision £3.1m

-Net Claims Provisions -£0.4m The expected future claims on PA Plans has reduced as the book continues to run off.
+Net Claims Provisions -£0.1m The expected future claims on PA Plans have reduced as the book continues to run off.

-Risk Margin -£0.2m The Risk Margin has reduced slightly, mainly due to a reduction in counterparty default risk in the Standard Formula SCR.
+Risk Margin -£0.2m The Risk Margin has reduced slightly, driven by the reduction in the cost of capital charge from 6% to 4% as well as a reduction in the Standard Formula SCR as the book continues to run off.

-2021 Year End Technical Provision £3.4m
+2023 Year End Technical Provision £2.8m

-D.2.a.iv.(2) Analysis of Material Changes in the Value of Technical Provisions - Life (NFU Mutual)
+D.2. a. iv.
+(2) Analysis of Material Changes in the Value of Technical Provisions - Life (NFU Mutual)

-Changes in valuation assumptions and methods over 2020 (as detailed earlier in the report) have impacted the value of technical provisions since the previous year-end and resulted in the following movements:
+Changes in valuation assumptions and methods over 2023 (as detailed earlier in the report) have impacted the value of technical provisions since the previous year-end and resulted in the following movements:

-Area of change Report Reference Life Sections (2) Impact on 31 December 2021 Best Estimate Liabilities £m (unaudited)

-Persistency and Retirement assumptions D.2.a.ii.5 & D.2.a.ii.7 (3.4)

-Expense assumptions D.2.a.ii.6 40.5

-Expense inflation assumptions D.2.a.ii.6 9.6

-Mortality assumptions D.2.a.ii.7 (34.1)

-Modelling methodology changes D.2.a.i.(2) 1.3
+Area of change Report Reference Life Sections (2) Impact on 31 December 2023 Best Estimate Liabilities £m Persistency and Retirement assumptions D.2.a.ii.5 & D.2.a.ii.7 (1.4) Expense assumptions D.2.a.ii.6 18.0 Expense inflation assumptions D.2.a.ii.6 13.7 Mortality assumptions D.2.a.ii.7 (28.7) Modelling methodology changes D.2.a.i.(2) 18.5 Total 20.1

-Total 13.9

-D.2.b.(1) Level of Uncertainty within the Technical Provisions - General Insurance (NFU Mutual, Avon Insurance)
+D.2.b.(1) Level of Uncertainty within the Technical Provisions - General Insurance (NFU Mutual, Avon Insurance plc)